Sophia Liu | Studio Sophy

 Rainbow sherbet bridesmaids and a parasol moment.
 I had all the girls pick out their own unique dresses, and made them bouquets to match.

 The wedding starts.
+(Eeeep!)
 This welcome poster shows a glimpse of the visual style guide I created for the signage, website, emails, and paper goods.

 Guests trickle in...